 Eleanor Guerrero-Campbell: How does the medical mission work?
 For example, what medical services are provided?
 Are these services free?
 Who are eligible to get treatment - are there any criteria?
 How do the patients know about the mission, and how are they selected?
 In what facilities are the medical services provided?

 Evelyn Mayuga: Our mission planning starts with a fundraising drive.
-Then my work starts by communicating with provinces who have indicated their desire for a surgical mission to serve their poor constituents.
+Then my work starts by communicating with provinces that have indicated their desire for a surgical mission to serve their poor constituents.

 The barangay captains in various areas of the province or city are responsible for disseminating the information from the health officials to the citizens in their community.
 They also make use of the radio, churches and local organizations to spread the word about an upcoming mission.